 - Do we want to make any changes in the operations and operating style of that other company?
-And if so, what will be those changes and the process of introducing the changes?
+And if so, what will be those changes, and what is the process of introducing the changes?

 - How much freedom will we be giving to the existing management of the other company?